andrepolischuk/andrepolischuk.github.io/notes/how-to-load-single-page-app-faster.md

 _October 3, 2017_

+Yet another research about ways to slightly reduce size and loading time of the frontend applications.

 We work on apps with a lot of JavaScript code, styles.
 We have the endless process of adding new features, pages, elements everyday.
 Gradually we have a problem when size and loading time of the our bundled code increases.